 In order to help close this learning gap that has been created by more affluent students being able to access private tutoring, TutorUNI is an innovative connection tool that aims to solve the education need for children who may need assistance in their learning, but it is also aimed at children who do not have English as their first language.

-TutorUNI’s aim is to be ”A tool to assist children who are struggling with their learning”.
+TutorUNI’s aim is to be: ”A tool to assist children who are struggling with their learning”.

 This can include but is not limited to language assistance, subject assistance (help with maths, reading, science etc.).]
 Parents can use the app to connect with a university student who can offer their child tuition at [£insert price] per hour, in the subject that the child needs assistance with.

 The inspirations for the look of the TutorUNI app have come from as follows: